zahur76/dj-rest_auth/README.md

 # Adding Authentication

-With the above setup adding authentification to views can be done by adding
+With the above setup incoporating authentification into views can be done by adding the permisson class.
     ``` permission_classes = [IsAuthenticated] ```
-to views.

 For example, let's add the above permission class to the GetUser view: